aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

 # I. Run Rules
 --------------------------------------------------------------------------------

-This benchmark is intended to measure the capability of the storage subsystem to create and delete files, and it contains features that minimize caching/buffering effects.
+This benchmark is intended to measure the metadata capability of both the platform storage system and the QoS storage system.
+It measures the rate at which a filesystem can create, state, and delete files, and contains features that minimize caching/buffering effects.
 As such, the Offerer should not utilize optimizations that cache/buffer file metadata or metadata operations in compute node memory.

 Observed benchmark performance shall be obtained from a storage system configured as closely as possible to the proposed platform storage.
 If